Hands gently touching green wheat in the sunlight, symbolizing renewal, natural healing, and a holistic approach to Lyme disease recovery.

 • Debilitating fatigue

 Deer ticks, common in certain regions of the United States and Europe, pose a risk of transmitting Lyme disease.
-Pre-preventive measures are crucial to minimize exposure, such as using tick repellents, wearing protective clothing, and conducting thorough tick checks.
+Pre-preventive measures are crucial to minimizing exposure, such as using tick repellents, wearing protective clothing, and conducting thorough tick checks.
 Additionally, post-treatment Lyme disease syndrome (PTLDS) can occur, leading to persistent symptoms such as:

 Diagnosis of Lyme disease in Arizona: tests and clinical evaluation